kelseybenedict/progressive-budget/README.md

 ## Description
 The purpose of this application is to be able to track your incoming and outgoing funds progressively, so you don't need a network connection to do so.

+To utilize this app, simply put in a title for the name of the transaction and enter the amount in the "transaction amount" field.
+Then, depending on if the transaction was outgoing or incoming, select the appropriate "+Add Funds" or "-Subtract Funds" button.

 ![Budget Tracker](budgetTracker.png)

 ## Usage